PongsiriH/universa-agent-selction-submission/README.md

 python solutions/run_benchmark.py
 ```

 Sorry, code is a bit messy due to time limitation.
+Any question, you can email huangpongsiri@gmail.com